 Undergoing a dental treatment abroad — whether it be for aesthetic or medical reasons — can be a nerve racking experience for many of us.
 However, dentistry options abroad are often just as good, if not better, than at home.
 This is especially true when it comes to veneers.
 Travelling to countries like Turkey, Poland, Hungary, or Thailand can allow you to save up to 80% on the cost of veneers you would normally pay back home.
 Cutting costs doesn’t have to mean sacrificing on quality either.
-At Qunomedical, we have worked hard to identify a number of high-quality dentistry clinics worldwide, who offer veneers at an affordable and fair price.
+At Qunomedical, we have worked hard to identify a number of high-quality options for veneers worldwide, with affordability always in mind.
 Since this treatment is becoming more and more popular, we decided to enlist the help of Dr. Vichulada Phunthikaphadr, MD from the renowned Bangkok International Dental Center, to help us create a guide all about veneers.

 What Are Veneers and What Are They Used For?

 Before enlisting the help of Dr. Phunthikaphadr to answer our questions all about veneers, it’s important to first have an understanding of what veneers are and what they’re used for.
 Veneers are thin shells that are individually-crafted and bonded to the front surface of your tooth.
 There are two main types of veneers, composite and porcelain, and each of these comes with their own benefits and drawbacks.